 Lace Up is about the community working together to create safe social environments for everyone.
 Your club has the opportunity to start a discussion about violence, on and off the field.

-By participating, your club will receive laces for your players to wear during Lace Up weekend (11-13 August) and education resources.
-The education module prompts a discussion at your club about how the playing group and staff can influence attitudes towards violence.
+By participating, your club or organisation will receive free laces for your players and staff to wear during Lace Up weekend (11-13 August).
+Sporting clubs will also receive an education module designed to prompt discussion at your club about how the playing group and staff can influence attitudes towards violence.

 If your not part of a sporting club, you still have the opportunity to wear orange laces and fundraise for Step Back Think by participating in Run Melbourne.